simani23/gpu-zip/01-leakage-channel/Readme.md

 ```

 The output contains average and std of *Rendering time per frame* and *DRAM traffic per frame* for reproducing Table 2, and *GPU frequency* and *Peak RSS* for sanity check.

+**Note for AMD + NVIDIA systems:** The Python script analyzes the AMD iGPU data (gpu_*.out files).
+NVIDIA GPU data (nvidia_gpu_*.out files) is collected separately and can be analyzed independently if needed.
+The AMD iGPU is typically the primary graphics processor for the leakage channel analysis.

 ## How to reproduce Figure 2 and 3 in the paper